An Automobile Accident Can Happen to Anyone

 Teen Drivers, Usually Inexperienced, Can Create Road Hazards

 While practice might make perfect, the one thing teen drivers have not had enough of is practice.
 Far too many teenage drivers have spent only a few months behind the wheel.
 Often, they don’t even drive every day—the kind of experience you would want to build driver confidence and ability.
 Put simply, teen drivers do not have the experience and judgment that an older driver would possess.
 “Older” could mean simply someone with a year or two more experience behind the wheel.
 No one is asking teens to have a lifetime of experience driving as soon as they get behind the wheel.
 On the other hand, teens are, statistically, terrible drivers.
 In one year alone, more than 1,700 drivers 15 to 20 years old died in traffic accidents, while another 170,000 young drivers suffered injuries.
 Unfortunately, traffic accidents are among the leading causes of death for 15- to 20-year-olds.

 Extensive Losses from Car Accidents

 Determining liability is so important because it is critical to receive full compensation for your losses.
 Each car accident victim will have different types of losses, though one common factor is that losses can be overwhelming.
 You may think an injury is not a huge deal at first but after a few weeks, you can realize how extensive your losses are becoming.
 In other situations, you may realize the gravity of your injuries and losses from the moment after a crash, though you may not know where to turn.

-At Brauns Law, PC, we seek compensation for many types of losses, including:
+At Brauns Law Accident Injury Firm, we seek compensation for many types of losses, including:

 - Medical expenses – Medical care is extremely costly.
 You can incur bills for many types of treatment, including emergency room care, doctor’s visits, surgery, hospitalization, physical therapy, and more